ncall404/RTOneWeekendCSharp/README.md

 I plan on following the books further and doing independant improvements and optimizations on it too.

 ## Controls
-1 - Toggle Anti-Aliasing (The anti-aliasing is just multiple rays per pixel in it's current state, quite expensive.)
+1 - Toggle Anti-Aliasing (The anti-aliasing is just multiple rays per pixel in it's current state, quite expensive.
+Will auto-rerender if not in real-time mode.)

 2 - Toggle Real-Time Rendering (Repeatedly renders the scene as fast as it can, displays performance in FPS and MS per frame.
 Pretty slow right now.)